The California Association of Independent Business, Inc. (CAIB) seeks to help California’s small businesses and our economy by providing:

 - CAIB provides our governor and legislators with accurate and up-to-date information regarding the impact of legislation on small businesses.

-CAIB is making a difference by uniting small businesses people to speak effectively to our state government leaders.
+CAIB is making a difference by uniting small business people to speak effectively to our state government leaders.

 Retirement Plans for Small Business Owners